-Making Pinwheels is an excellent craft for young kids.
-Not only they are quick to make but can bring instant joy and excitement.
-Yesterday, we made couple of pinwheel without using any push pins, and the kids had a blast.
-They even placed them next to their bedside table so that they keep blowing it whenever they want.
-In fact, they can are a perfect d ecor for a kid’s room.
-If you plan to make pinwheel for your little kids then try making them without pins as it is a safe alternative.
+Making Paper Pinwheels is an excellent craft for young kids.
+They’re not only simple to make, but they can also bring instant joy and excitement.
+We made a couple of pinwheel without using any push pins the other day, and the kids had a great time.
+They even kept them near their bedside table so they could blow them whenever they wanted.
+Moreover, they were ideal for use as Pinwheel Art in a child’s room.
+If you want to make a pinwheel for your preschoolers or toddlers, you can do so without the use of pins, which is a safer option.

 - Straws that bend or flex

 - To make a paper Pinwheel using pins ( you would need a pencil and a push pin )